Updated Video and Blog Post - December 2025

 You also have access to Fabric which you could check out a link in description.
 That's a project I built in the beginning of 2024.
 It's a whole bunch of prompts and stuff, but it gives you, Kai, my Digital Assistant, the ability to go and make custom images for anything using context.
 This includes problem solving for hundreds of problems, custom image generation, web scraping with jina.ai (

-In the case of Fabric, we've got like 200 developers working on these from around the world and close to 300 specific problems solved in the Fabric patterns.
+We've got like 200 developers working on Fabric patterns from around the world and close to 300 specific problems solved.
 So it's wonderful to be able to tell Kai, "Hey, look at this directory - these are all the different things you can do," and suddenly he just has those capabilities.

 {